complex-joins/carvis-api/README.md

 ##Possible future changes.
-We will be working towards making this api service a usable endpoint for those wishing to use its functionality.
+The Complex-Joins team will be working towards making this api service a usable endpoint for those wishing to use its functionality.
 Stay tuned for future updates!

 Contributing